dhborus/Dreams/ComputerPickUp.md

 Key elements here:

 Can I create pandoc-ready citations from bookends without the @ sign for pages.
+No, but I can negotiate the citation in Atom with autocomplete-bibtex.

-Can I sync DT3 from laptop with iPad
+Can I sync DT3 from laptop with iPad.